-In college, it was easier for me to travel frequently in between the fall and spring semesters.
+In college, it was easier for me to travel frequently in between the semesters.
 But since graduating and working full-time, I don’t get the same breaks I had in college.
 Working a full-time job doesn’t necessarily give you the luxury to up and leave whenever you have a travel itch.
 Some of you may agree with me when I say that traveling is a passion of mine, but so is my career.
 I don’t believe I have to give up one to have the other.
 While I applaud and admire those who travel full-time, that isn’t for me.
 However, I still find ways to travel without having to sacrifice my career – which I am sharing below:

 You may have a limited amount of vacation days, but still want to travel as often as possible.
 Take advantage of holidays that fall around the weekend (e.g. Labor Day, Memorial Day, etc.).
-This way you can plan a longer trip without sacrificing vacation days.
+This way you can plan a longer trip without sacrificing too many vacation days.
 Depending on where you’re going, 3 days may be more than enough without you needing to take off any vacation days.

 My current employer gives me “summer Friday’s“, which means I have every other Friday off.
 I take advantage of these 3 day weekends, often leaving Thursday night after work to have more time.